onepercentclub/jslider/README.md

 * Added grunt task runner for improved and easier build process.

 ## Build process
-You need to have grunt installed to a manual build of this repo.
+You need to have grunt installed to do a manual build of this repo.
 When grunt is installed and available in the project directory you only need to run `grunt build` which then will spit out four .js files under dist:
 * jquery.slider-bundled.js
 * jquery.slider-bundled.min.js